-Ask your steward or a local officer for a Form 1187 and fill it out or visit the APWU website, under the Organization Department for more information on joining.
+Ask your steward or a local officer for a Membership Application Form (1187) and fill it out or visit APWU.org to join online.
 Your union dues will automatically be deducted from your paycheck.
-If you work in a very small office where you have difficulty getting information, contact the Organization Department at (202) 842-4227.
+If you work in a very small office where you have difficulty getting information, contact the Organization Department for assistance at (202) 842-4227.